Vapiano shares to be issued at 23 euros in IPO - sources

-FRANKFURT Shares in German-owned restaurant chain Vapiano VAO.TG are to be offered at 23 euros per share in its initial public offering (IPO), two people familiar with the placement said on Monday.
+FRANKFURT (Reuters) - Shares in German-owned restaurant chain Vapiano VAO.TG are to be offered at 23 euros per share in its initial public offering (IPO), two people familiar with the placement said on Monday.

 Vapiano, based in Bonn, had marketed the shares in a range of 21 to 27 euros.
 The IPO will raise as much as 184 million euros (£162 million), of which 85 million are from new shares.